hurlybird/Duck/README.md

     // Print the list to stdout
     DKPrintf( "%@\n", list );

-    // Free the autorelease pool (and all the temporary objects we allocated) DKPopAutoreleasePool();
+    // Release the temporary objects in the autorelease pool DKDrainAutoreleasePool();

     return 0;
 }